jivebiscuit/jivebiscuit.github.io/docs/sop/crp-sop.md

 1. Ground Control must notify Local Control of aircraft taxied to an intersection for takeoff.
 This may be accomplished non-verbally by marking the flight strip.

 #### 2-3-2.
 Strip Marking
-Flight strip marking shall be completed in accordance with the ZHU General Control SOP.
+Flight strip marking shall be completed in accordance with the [ZHU General Control SOP 3-2](../sop/general-control-sop.md#3-2-strip-marking).

 #### 2-3-3.
 Low Visibility Operations
 During periods of restricted visibility which limits the ground controller’s ability to see the movement area, aircraft taxiing to Runway 13 from or across the commercial ramp must be instructed to taxi via Foxtrot, Golf, then Bravo.